 China's ex-Foreign Minister Qin Gang was ousted after alleged affair, WSJ reports

+BEIJING — China's former Foreign Minister Qin Gang, who was ousted from his position in July, had an extramarital affair while he was ambassador to the United States (US), the Wall Street Journal reported on Tuesday (Sept 19), citing people familiar with a briefing.

-The report said Qin was cooperating with the investigation, which was now focused on whether the affair or Qin's conduct had compromised China's national security.
+The report said Mr Qin was cooperating with the investigation, which was now focused on whether the affair or Mr Qin's conduct had compromised China's national security.

-Senior Chinese officials were told that an internal Communist Party investigation found Qin engaged in the affair throughout his tenure as China's ambassador to the United States, the report said.
-Two sources told the newspaper the affair had resulted in the birth of a child in the U.S.
+Senior Chinese officials were told that an internal Communist Party investigation found Mr Qin engaged in the affair throughout his tenure as China's ambassador to the United States, the report said.
+Two sources told the newspaper the affair had resulted in the birth of a child in the US.

-China's foreign ministry did not immediately respond to a request from Reuters seeking comment on the WSJ report.
+During a regular press briefing on Tuesday, China's foreign ministry spokesperson Mao Ning was asked about the article and said: "On the appointment and removal of the Chinese foreign minister, the Chinese side has released information before and I am not aware of the other information you mentioned."

 Read more of the latest in